One of the best things about running your own business is that you have control over who you work with (and who you don’t!)

 As you can see, it’s really important to figure out who your ideal client is before you start working with clients.
 Doing this step will make running your business so much more enjoyable and will set your business up for success!

-Want to learn more tips for setting up your VA biz and exactly how to do it?
-Join the Introvert VA Club and you’ll receive step-by-step instruction, a library of tutorials, and support from me and other VAs!
+Want to bypass the research and start building your VA business today?
+Join the Introvert VA Club and you’ll have access to my 10-step program called the Passion to Profit Plan, plus a library of tutorials, and support from me and other VAs!